Food Safety and Reliability

 Products with Visible Production Areas

-York-Benimaru has established a section called “The Secrets Behind the Delicious Taste, and the Safety and Security” on its website, providing information on the production site, characteristics, production process, producers, and other aspects of the fresh food that the company has carefully selected.
+York-Benimaru has established a section called "The Secrets of Deliciousness, Safety, and Reliability" on its website, providing information on the production site, characteristics, production process, producers, and other aspects of the fresh food that the company has carefully selected.

 Approach toward the Use of Food Additives